 Personal Formation Track:(10 Credits) - Led by Maureen Menard and staff team

-Orientation Intensive: Cape Town, South Africa 2020 February 21 Friday (arrival) to March 1 Sunday (after lunch departure).
+Orientation Intensive: Cape Town, South Africa 2020 February 21 Friday (arrival) to February 28 Friday (transport can drop you at the airport by 12.00).

 Intensives Oct 18 to 30, 2020 Cape Town, South Africa